UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 @enduml
 ```
 <br>
-**The concept of Information Hiding** is about making sure that each time in the excecution any part of the program only has the information it needs, the helps with establishing modularity and makes each part of the program atomic.
-This is something we want because it reduces the risk of sideeffects and it allows for multiple developers to work on the project without risking to step on each others toes.
+**The concept of Information Hiding** is about making sure that each time in the execution any part of the program only has the information it needs, the helps with establishing modularity and makes each part of the program atomic.
+This is something we want because it reduces the risk of side-effects and it allows for multiple developers to work on the project without risking to step on each others toes.
 Information hiding further lets you implement each parts without knowing how the internal data structure or algorithm implements the interface.
 This is accomplished through the use of *access qualifier* of the parameter/property or method.
 The levels of privacy are generally defined as:
-private, protected and public in increasing accesabillity to the inherance structure and other classes or objects.
-A private property is only accesible to the object itself, the proteced are accesible to objects and classes in the same inheratace structure and public are accesible to any class or object in the software
+private, protected and public in increasing accessibility to the inheritance structure and other classes or objects.
+A private property is only accessible to the object itself, the protected are accesible to objects and classes in the same inheritance structure and public are accesible to any class or object in the software

 # Paradigms of Programming

 ### Structural programming
-The concept of structural programming is from 1950s with the aim of improving clarity and quality of software, by the introduction of structured controlflow and block structers that is clearly defined areas of computation.
+The concept of structural programming is from 1950s with the aim of improving clarity and quality of software, by the introduction of structured control flow and block structures that is clearly defined areas of computation.
 Edsger W. Dijkstra coined the term in his
 ### Imperative programming
 Imperative programming is a software development paradigm where functions are implicitly coded in every step required to solve a problem.
 In imperative programming, every operation is coded and the code itself specifies how the problem is to be solved, which means that pre-coded models are not called on.